Fair Settlement

 ▪ Medpay fills the PIP gap

 Without mandatory PIP, many WV victims struggle with upfront medical bills.
-MedPay (Medical Payments Coverage) on your own policy pays regardless of fault and does not require repayment from your settlement.
+MedPay (Medical Payments Coverage) on your own policy pays regardless of fault.
+Your insurer may seek reimbursement out of a later settlement, but West Virginia's made-whole doctrine blocks repayment unless you have been fully compensated, and any repayment is reduced for your share of attorney fees.

 🏙 Settlement Trends by City